SmallMistake/Modding-NiD/Items/Overview_of_Data_Structure.md

 You will notice that every now and then the pattern breaks and increments by 0A -> 0B -> ect.
 I don't know why it does this.

-## Item Catagory
+### Item Catagory

-This bit appears to be consistent across all instances of an item and quite a few items share the number.
+This bit appears to be consistent across all instances of an item, and quite a few items share their number.
 I have compiled a list of most of the items below:

 #### Catagories